 If you've seen pictures of SF from the eastern side, you've probably noticed a white tower sitting atop a small hill in the foreground.
 That would be the historical landmark Coit Tower, which was built in the 1930s and decorated inside with Diego Rivera-inspired murals commissioned by the Public Works Art Project.

 You can visit and learn more about these murals for free, or pay $8 to to ride the elevator up to the top for 360-degree views.
 To get here, you can either drive, take a bus that stops right in front, or walk up the stairs.
+You will find it in the Telegraph Hill district near North Beach.

 Who says visiting beautiful gardens has to be outdoors?
 One of the best indoor activities in San Francisco is visiting the historic SF Conservatory of Flowers, the oldest operating glass and wood greenhouse in the US.